Have you heard of the phrase “idiot box?”

 Synopsis: This is a story about a hacker named Elliot Anderson who joins a group aiming to bring down the biggest and the richest company in the world.

 The series explores the social, psychological and political aspects of our current world.
-This series is for people who love technology and using it to bring about change.
+This series is for people who love technology and want to use it to bring about change.

 Why it is great for learning English: This series is for advanced learners as there is a lot of technical language and psychological terms.
 It builds upon the hacker activist culture, which might interest some learners.
 There are a lot of monologues (speech presented by a single character to the audience) by the main character, which makes it easier to follow the story and learn new words and phrases.